 Non-eligible areas of research

-Areas of research NOT eligible for an ARISTA-USA award include studies of:
+Areas of research NOT eligible for an ARISTA-USA research grant include clinical trials and real-world evidence studies of:

 - Patient populations where the risk of apixaban use is greater than the benefit.

-- A use that is contraindicated in the apixaban United States product insert (USPI), including non-approved US apixaban dosing regimens.
+- A use that is contraindicated in the apixaban United States product insert, including non-approved US apixaban dosing regimens.

 - Pregnant and lactating women.

-- Any head-to-head clinical trial comparison of apixaban versus dabigatran or rivaroxaban or edoxaban (or another direct OAC [DOAC]).
+- Any head-to-head comparison of apixaban versus dabigatran or rivaroxaban or edoxaban (or another direct oral anticoagulant).

-- Pharmacokinetic (PK) or PK/pharmacodynamic (PD) study of any kind, including studies with crushed tablets, in hemodialysis, peritoneal dialysis, plasmapheresis, in special patient populations etc.
+- Pharmacokinetics or pharmacokinetics/pharmacodynamics, including studies with crushed tablets, in hemodialysis, peritoneal dialysis, plasmapheresis, in special patient populations etc.

 - Home treatment of patients with VTE diagnosed in the emergency department.

-- Upper extremity and lower distal extremity (calf) DVT.
+- Upper extremity and lower distal extremity (calf) deep vein thrombosis.